Cognitive Dissonance In Relationships: How Contradictory Behaviors Affect Couples

 We can talk to friends or counselors or write about our experience with cognitive dissonance.
 We can also maintain our exercise and diet programs rather than plummet into negative emotions that will surely sabotage our efforts to discover ways to resolve or reduce the dissonance.

-What are the 2 main ways someone can get rid of some cognitive dissonance?
+What are the two main ways someone can get rid of some cognitive dissonance?

 What do people feel when they have cognitive dissonance?